onewelcome/sdk-configurator/README.md

 - **Config model:** The configurator tries to look for an existing config model class in the `Configuration` group in the root of your Xcode project.
 You must remove the existing config model if it is located in a different group before running the SDK configurator.
-- **Certificates:** The configurator will remove any existing certificates located in the `Resources` group in the root of your Xcode project.
+- **Certificates:** [Applies only to Configurator versions up to and including 4.x.x] The configurator will remove any existing certificates located in the `Resources` group in the root of your Xcode project.
 You must remove any certificates located in another location before running the SDK configurator.

 ## Usage